centresource/jersey/README.md

 # Jersey
-Jersey is a style guide for internal Centresource applications.
+Jersey is a style guide for Centresource internal and project documentation.
 Read the installation section for more information for getting up and running.

 ## Documentation
 ### Dependencies
 - Load normalize.css.
 - Load [FontAwesome](http://fortawesome.github.io/Font-Awesome/).
+- Load jQuery 2.0+.
 - Embed the Jersey Typekit found in the Centresource account.